-Quite a long time period remains between close of bidding in the day-ahead market, and the Regulating Power Market (below).
-The Intraday market is therefore introduced as an “in between market”, where participants in the day-ahead market can trade bilaterally.
+The intraday market: Quite a long time period remains between close of bidding on the day-ahead market, and the regulating power market (below).
+The intraday market is therefore introduced as an 'in between market', where participants in the day-ahead market can trade bilaterally.
 Usually, the product traded is the one-hour long power contract.
 Prices are published and based on supply and demand.

-Real-time market covering operation within the hour.
+The regulating power parket (RPM): A real-time market covering operation within the hour.
 The main function of the RPM is to provide power regulation to counteract imbalances related to day-ahead operation planned.
-Transmission System Operators (TSO) alone make up the demand side of this market and approved participants on the supply side include both electricity producers and consumers.
+Transmission System Operators (TSOs) alone make up the demand side of this market and approved participants on the supply side include both electricity producers and consumers.

 The day-ahead and regulating markets are particularly important for the development and integration of wind power in the power systems.
-The Nordic power exchange, NordPool, will be described in more detail below, as an example of these power markets.
+The Nordic power exchange, NordPool, will be described in more detail in the following section as an example of these power markets.

 The NordPool spot market (Elspot) is a day-ahead market, where the price of power is determined by supply and demand.
 Power producers and consumers submit their bids to the market 12 to 36 hours in advance of delivery, stating the quantities of electricity supplied or demanded and the corresponding price.
 Then, for each hour, the price that clears the market (balancing supply with demand) is determined at the NordPool power exchange.

 In principle, all power producers and consumers can trade at the exchange, but in reality, only big consumers (distribution and trading companies and large industries) and generators act on the market, while the smaller companies form trading cooperatives (as is the case for wind turbines), or engage with larger traders to act on their behalf.
-Approximately 45% of total electricity production in the Nordic countries is traded on the spot market.
+Approximately 45 per cent of total electricity production in the Nordic countries is traded on the spot market.
 The remaining share is sold through long-term, bilateral contracts, but the spot price has a considerable impact on prices agreed in such contracts.
-In Denmark, the share sold at the spot market is as high as 80%.
+In Denmark, the share sold at the spot market is as high as 80 per cent.

-Figure 5.1: Supply and demand curve for the NordPool power exchange, source Risoe
+Figure 5.1: Supply and Demand Curve for the NordPool Power Exchange

-In general, the demand for power is highly inelastic (meaning that demand is almost not changed in spite of a change in the power price), with mainly Norwegian and Swedish electro-boilers, and power intensive industry contributing to the very limited price elasticity.
+In general, the demand for power is highly inelastic (meaning that demand remains almost unchanged in spite of a change in the power price), with mainly Norwegian and Swedish electro-boilers, and power intensive industry contributing to the very limited price elasticity.

 Imbalances in the physical trade on the spot market must be levelled out in order to maintain the balance between production and consumption, and to maintain power grid stability.
 Totalling the deviations from bid volumes at the spot market yields a net imbalance for that hour in the system as a whole.
 If the grid is congested, the market breaks up into area markets, and equilibrium must be established in each area.
 The main tool for correcting such imbalances, which provides the necessary physical trade and accounting in the liberalised Nordic electricity system, is the regulating market.

-It is normally only possible to predict the supply of wind power, with a certain degree of accuracy, 12-36 hours in advance.
+It is normally only possible to predict the supply of wind power with a certain degree of accuracy 12-36 hours in advance.
 Consequently, it may be necessary to pay a premium for the difference between the volume offered to the spot market and the volume delivered.
-Figure 5.1 shows how the regulatory market functions in the two situations: a general deficit on the market (left part of the figure) and a general surplus on the market (right part of figure).
+Figure 5.2 shows how the regulatory market functions in two situations: a general deficit on the market (left part of the figure) and a general surplus on the market (right part of figure).

 If the market tends towards a deficit of power, and if power production from wind power plants is lower than offered, other producers will have to adjust regulation (up) in order to maintain the power balance.
 In this case, the wind producer will be penalised and get a lower price for his electricity production than the spot market price.
-The further off-track the wind producer is, the higher the expected penalty; the difference between the regulatory curves and the stipulated spot market price illustrates this in Figure 5.2.
+The further off-track the wind producer is, the higher the expected penalty.
+The difference between the regulatory curves and the stipulated spot market price in Figure 5.2 illustrates this.
 If wind power production is higher than the amount offered, wind power plants effectively help to eliminate market deficit and therefore receive the spot price for the full production without paying a penalty.

-Figure 5.2: The functioning of the regulatory market.
-Source: Risoe
+Figure 5.2: The Functioning of the Regulatory Market

 In Norway, Sweden and Finland, all suppliers on the regulating market receive the marginal price for power regulation at the specific hour.
 In Denmark, market suppliers get the price of their bid to the regulation market.
 If there is no transmission congestion, the regulation price is the same in all areas.
 If bottlenecks occur in one or more areas, bids from these areas on the regulating market are not taken into account when forming the regulation price for the rest of the system, and the regulation price within the area will differ from the system regulation price.

 In Norway, only one regulation price is defined and this is used both for sale and purchase at the hour when settling the imbalances of individual participants.
-This implies that participants helping to eliminate imbalances are rewarded, even though they do not fulfil their actual bid.
-Thus, if the market is in deficit of power and a wind turbine produces more than its bid, then the surplus production is paid a regulation premium corresponding to the penalty for those plants in deficit.
+This implies that participants helping to eliminate imbalances are rewarded even if they do not fulfil their actual bid.
+Thus if the market is in deficit of power and a wind turbine produces more than its bid, then the surplus production is paid a regulation premium corresponding to the penalty for those plants in deficit.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.